 One day after the release of 1.0.0, 1.1.0 started the new development tree.
-During that development cycle, the CGI programs were rewritten to use template files instead of hard-coded HTML, thus bringing back the flexibility of the original unreleased prototype from 5 years before.
-The multimon was removed from the tree, as the new upsstats could do both jobs by loading different templates.
+During that development cycle, the CGI programs were rewritten to use templates instead of hard-coded HTML, thus bringing back the flexibility of the original unreleased prototype from 5 years before. multimon was removed from the tree, as the new upstats could do both jobs by loading different templates.